 Pallets are also great just for storing your boxes on top.
 They allow for air flow under and around the box at all times.
 Simply mark what is in the box on at least two sides and the top, then stack with the largest and heaviest boxes and go smaller and lighter as you go up.
 Make sure that when you place the boxes onto the pallets, your labeled area is visible to give you easy access to what’s inside.

 Pallets can be used 100s of different ways.
 With a good imagination, you can make them work for you.
-All you have to do these days is Google something or go to Pinterest and you can find a cool project for just about any item out there.
+Check out Pinterest for a cool project for just about any item out there.
 One person’s trash is another person’s treasure!

 If you have other great ideas on how to use pallets either during storage or afterwards, share them in the comments below.
 We would love to hear them!

-And, if you are ready to start using self storage, with or without wooden pallets, you can rent a storage unit online 24/7.
+Ready to start using self storage (with or without wooden pallets)?
+You can rent a storage unit online 24/7.